WKMEDIAWORKS/Linked-Lists/README.md

-This is a singly linked list.
+These are the implementations of a singly and a doubly linked list.
 Users can insert elements:
 - At the first index
 - At the last index